TheAliAmir28/CMSC313-Project-2/README.md

-# To initiate the program, do the following:

-## Compile using the command
+Compilation Instructions

+Run the following commands in the terminal:

+as double_number.s -o double_number.o
-gcc -nostdlib -no-pie double_number.s -o double_number
+ld double_number.o -o double_number

-## Then run using the command
+Execution Instructions

+Run the program with a number as a command-line argument:

-./double_number
+./double_number 13